 The Preston Family Papers document three generations of a family who lived in Baltimore and Baltimore County from the nineteenth century to the early twentieth century.
 The Preston and McNeal families enjoyed the privileges of the upper middle class: education at private schools, travel to Europe, and the social connections of prominent citizens of the city.
 For both families, the Catholic faith was an important part of their daily lives.

 The Prestons had one daughter, May Preston McNeal (1849-1913), who, like her mother, attended St. Joseph's Academy in Emmitsburg, Maryland, a Catholic boarding school for girls.
-May and Madge often corresponded while May was away at school during the Civil War.
-They frequently discuss daily life at school and at home, including the slaves and free black and white servants that lived at Pleasant Plains and at their Baltimore residence.
-May Preston had a personal slave, Kitty Mason, whom she left at home while attending school.
-Other slaves and free blacks at Pleasant Plains mentioned in family diaries and letters include Elizabeth "Lizzie" Johnson, Jim, Uncle Isaac Woodlands, and Aunt Nancy Woodlands.
-Following May's graduation in 1867, May and Madge toured Europe for several months.
+May and Madge Preston often corresponded while May was away at school during the Civil War.
+They frequently discuss daily life at school and at home, including enslaved people and free Black and white servants that lived at Pleasant Plains and at their Baltimore residence.
+Kitty Mason was an enslaved woman who worked specifically for May Preston until May left at home while attending school.
+Other enslaved people and free Blacks at Pleasant Plains mentioned in family diaries and letters include Elizabeth "Lizzie" Johnson, Jim, Uncle Isaac Woodlands, and Aunt Nancy Woodlands.
+Following May Preston's graduation in 1867, May and Madge Preston toured Europe for several months.
 They visited France, Germany, England, and Italy.

 The McNeals had eight children.
 Mark (1874-1934), Stella (1877-1965), James Preston Wickham (1878-1954), and Marie (1885-19?) survived to adulthood; four others died in childhood.
 Mark was a Jesuit priest and taught in Japan.
 Stella never married and lived with her parents until their deaths; she resided with a nephew in Connecticut at her death.
 James was a lawyer who married and had one son and two grandchildren; he resided in New Haven at his death.
 Marie married Renato Tittoni (1882-1943), a U.S. Marine Corps officer, in 1909; they had one son, Tommaso Preston (1912-1937).